-Quina wasn’t beautiful and didn’t mind lying when she saw necessary.
+Quina wasn’t beautiful and didn’t mind lying when she deemed it necessary.
 Generally speaking, she didn’t like other women.
 She scorned being part of a group of girls who had to be submissive and whose best hope was to marry.
 However, this topic is never fully developed.
-Her personality is, most of the times, straightforwardly enumerated by the narrator, no examples being given of specific actions or situations that would explain why she was being characterised in a certain way.
-Quina changes when a new person enters in her life later on in the book.
+Her personality is, most of the times, straightforwardly enumerated by the narrator, no examples being given of specific actions or situations that could explain why she was being characterised in a certain way.
+Quina changes when a new person enters her life later on in the book.
 At that moment, it feels like the story is finally going to become interesting, but it doesn’t.

 Furthermore, the characters are not well developed.
-Many members of Quina’s family and various inhabitants of the town where she lived in are mentioned in quick succession throughout the first chapters, what becomes quite confusing and doesn’t allow for the reader to form any kind of attachment to them.
+Many members of Quina’s family and various inhabitants of the town where she lived in are mentioned in quick succession throughout the first chapters, which becomes quite confusing and doesn’t allow for the reader to form any kind of attachment to them.
 Whenever an interesting fact about a specific character is mentioned, it’s never further developed.

 The writing style feels unnatural and forced.
 I read this book in Portuguese, my first language, and, although I don’t think I have a limited vocabulary, I didn’t know the meaning of various words Agustina Bessa-Luís chose to use.
 The sentences didn’t seem to flow naturally.